 Group Talk – Having a strong social network is crucial to a successful recovery.
 Not only does it help recovering addicts maintain their sobriety by making them more accountable, but it can also provide some much-needed emotional and motivational support.

-The best programs will offer only evidence-based behavioral therapies like Cognitive Behavioral Therapy (CBT), Motivational Enhancement Therapy, and maybe even techniques based on the 12 steps of Narcotics Anonymous.
+The best rehab programs will offer only evidence-based behavioral therapies like Cognitive Behavioral Therapy (CBT), Motivational Enhancement Therapy, and maybe even techniques based on the 12 steps of Narcotics Anonymous.

-Many people are quite surprised or even shocked when they learn that they have become addicted to Oxycodone.
+Many people are quite surprised or even shocked when they learn that they have become addicted to oxycodone.
 This is either because they truly believed that addiction was something that couldn’t happen to them, or because they didn’t realize it was addictive while they were taking it.

 At Northpoint Washington, we understand how it can feel to be surprised about an addiction to a drug like Oxycodone.
-After all, this was a drug that you were taking to control pain, and now you’re addicted to it, and you’re not sure where to turn for help.
+After all, this was a drug that you were taking to control pain, and now you’re addicted to it.
+You may not be sure about where to turn for help.

-Addiction to Oxycodone doesn’t have to be permanent.
+Addiction to oxycodone doesn’t have to be permanent.
 You can recover – and we can help.

 Our facilities currently open for services: